matchwood/acid-world/README.md

 # Acid-world
-[acid-state](https://github.com/acid-state/acid-state) is a great package, but it misses some useful features and hasn't been under active development for a while.
+[acid-state](https://github.com/acid-state/acid-state) is a great package, but it misses some useful features.
 Acid-world is a further exploration of the design space in the direction of greater flexibility and usability (it is supposed to be like a 'world' of different acid 'states').
 In particular, acid-world takes advantage of the development of type level programming in Haskell in the last few years: most of the code in this package was simply impossible when acid-state was released.

 Like acid-state, the main persistence model used in acid-world is event logging combined with checkpoints.
-Marshalling of heterogenous data structures is handled in a type safe way using the excellent [generics-sop](http://hackage.haskell.org/package/generics-sop) and [vinyl] (http://hackage.haskell.org/package/vinyl).
+Marshalling of heterogenous data structures is handled in a type safe way using the excellent [generics-sop](http://hackage.haskell.org/package/generics-sop) and [vinyl](http://hackage.haskell.org/package/vinyl).

 This package is currently at the proof of concept stage, and is not suitable for use in production.